espressif/arduino-esp32/docs/source/external_libraries_test.rst

 -----

 External libraries testing is a compilation test for listed libraries on arduino-esp32 master branch.
 The test was made for users, so they can check which libraries are compiling without errors on which SoC.
-External libraries test is running periodicaly (once a week) agains master branch and can also run on PR by adding a label ``lib_test``.
+External libraries test is running periodically (once a week) against master branch and can also run on PR by adding a label ``lib_test``.
 The test is running on all supported ESP32 chips.

 .. note::
-  As the test is just a compilation of example, that does not guarrantee that the library/sketch will run without any problems after flashing it on your device.
+  As the test is just a compilation of example, that does not guarantee that the library/sketch will run without any problems after flashing it on your device.

 How to Add Library to Test
 --------------------------